- Everybody lies, including children—in fact, children learn to lie as they grow, observe, and learn over time.

 - What purpose is their lie serving?

 If you can come to some kind of understanding of where the behavior stems from, you are more likely to develop a properly targeted approach to resolving the issue.
 Next, stay calm.
-The more attention you put towards the lie, the more rewarding they are to tell.
-Perhaps offer a warning at the first one and make the rules clear.
+The more attention you give a lie, the more rewarding they are to tell.
+Try offering a warning the first time and make the rules clear.
 After that, simply implement the consequence without argument or blame.
 It’s important to separate the behavior from the child in your language.
-Just because your child lies, does not make them a “liar.”
+Just because your child lies, this doesn’t mean that they are a “liar.”
 Be cautious of labeling your child negatively, or they may just live up to your expectations.

 One preventative approach is to work on the parent-child relationship.
 This relationship can be at the root of many of your child’s behaviors.
-Make this a priority!
-Always.
+Make this a priority—always!
 Spend time with your child.
 Make them feel appreciated, valued, and loved as a person.
 Show them respect and they will return the favor.
 Be a safe place for them to express themselves.
 This way, they feel comfortable telling you the truth.